-This queer, trans-owned jewelry line was started in 2017 by wives Al (they/them) and Kiera (she/her).
-The baubles are intended for all genders, not because the styles are quote-unquote unisex, but because, according to its website, "Automic Gold jewelry was specifically designed to mix and warp the feminine, masculine, in between and outside to make fine jewelry that is beyond gender.”
+This queer, trans-owned jewelry line was started in 2017 Al Sandimirova (they/them).
+The brand's pieces are intended for all genders, not because the styles are quote-unquote unisex, but because, according to its website, "Automic Gold jewelry was specifically designed to mix and warp the feminine, masculine, in between and outside to make fine jewelry that is beyond gender.”
 Each solid gold earring, necklace, bracelet and ring is simple and delicate—ideal for wearing every single day.

 This conscientious clothing company, founded by Brooklyn-based couple Laura Moffat and Kelly Sanders Moffat, creates menswear-inspired apparel designed to fit a range of female and non-binary bodies.
 As women who gravitated toward button-up shirts and bow ties, Laura and Kelly created Kirrin Finch after being frustrated that the clothes they wanted to wear—from the men’s section—didn’t fit their frames.
 In addition to suiting, the line also includes more casual goods like T-shirts, short-sleeve button-downs and hats.